andypowe11/Dash-Button-iMessage-Sender/README.md

 # Dash Button iMessage Sender

+When I was a kid, my parents bought a primitive intercom for our house - two grey boxes, one downstairs in the kitchen, one upstairs, joined by wires.
+By pressing a button on the one downstairs a buzzer sounded upstairs and you could actually speak.
+This was the mid-1970s and we thought it was awesome.

+For about a week.

+Then we realised that no-one really wanted to speak.
+But we still used the buzzer.
+When tea was ready, mum or dad would sound the buzzer and we'd run downstairs, drooling like Pavlov's dogs!

+Of course, now that we all have smart-phones such things seem quaint - we can communicate more flexibly with iMessage, Twitter, Facebook Messenger and the rest.
+But I find myself regularly sending a txt with just the letter 't' to my son at around 7pm
+- he's 2 floors up in the loft conversion so it's the easiest way to tell him that tea is ready.

 This project takes a standard Amazon Dash button and turns it into a tool for sending a message to one of your contacts via iMessage on your iMac or Macbook.
 I use it to send a reminder to my son to either 1) come and have tea,
 2) get out of bed in the morning or 3) pop downstairs (depending on the time of day that the button is pressed).
+It's effectively like the buzzer on those grey boxes.

 You can use it to send whatever messages you like.

 There are plenty of example sites for hacking Dash buttons but most seem to be written for either Windows or the Raspberry Pi and didn't work quite as expected under MacOS.
 The instructions below should get you up and